pie004/Aptitude/Number System/Questions.md

 11. 280 oranges are divided among some boys and girls whose total number is 50 so that each boy gets 5 oranges and each girl get 7 oranges.
 The number of girls is?

 ---
-Would you like me to solve any of these specific problems for you?